ansible-collections/amazon.aws/docs/amazon.aws.ec2_vpc_route_table_info_module.rst

                 <td>
                 </td>
                 <td>
                         <div>A dict of filters to apply.
-Each dict item consists of a filter key and a filter value.</div>
-                        <div>See <a href='https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeVolumes.html'>https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeVolumes.html</a> for possible filters.</div>
+Each dict item consists of a filter key and a filter value.
+See <a href='https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeRouteTables.html'>https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeRouteTables.html</a> for possible filters.</div>
                 </td>
             </tr>
             <tr>